-Google’s recent page experience update algorithm update puts even more emphasis on how quickly your website loads and how well it performs for web visitors.
+Google’s page experience update algorithm update from last year puts even more emphasis on how quickly your website loads and how well it performs for web visitors.
 Meaning that if your website isn’t delivering a great experience, it won’t perform well in search results.

 2. Check your local listings for fall and upcoming holidays

 During the fall months, especially around the holidays, your business hours may fluctuate.
 Perhaps you close earlier once Daylight Savings ends in November, or you extend your hours during the busy December shopping season.

 Taking a moment to check that your local listings are claimed and accurate will give customers the most up-to-date information about your business.
 Plus, it can save you from losing out on business.
 72% of people who conduct a local search visit a business within five miles after.
 So you want to make sure that your phone number, address, and website URL are correct so you can capture those searchers and convert them into customers.

 Give your top business listings, like your Google Business Profile, a little peek to make sure everything is in tip-top shape.
 And take some time to optimize your listings so you can stand out even more.

 3. Take advantage of Google posts to announce fall events and updates